A new Compiler exhibition as part of The Wrong - New Digital Art Biennale.

 This is an ongoing open call for new or existing works that engage with, or demystify, the protocols and particularities of digital networks (the internet or otherwise) in a playful/DIY way.

 Accepted submissions will be exhibited on Compiler's 'Wrong Router', a device designed to display digital art for anyone nearby with a smartphone, tablet or laptop, via ︎WiFi.
-This router exhibition will tour a selection of institutions and art venues across the UK and beyond.
+This router exhibition will tour a selection of public spaces and art venues across the UK and beyond.

 Full list of confirmed venues coming soon...